Symmetry and Topology of Monitored Quantum Dynamics: Classifying space of Lt

-As discussed in the main text, the dynamics in purifying phases requires its non-Hermitian dynamical generator $L_t$ to exhibit a mobility gap at zero.
+As discussed in \kk{Sec.~\ref{sec: topology},} the dynamics in purifying phases requires its non-Hermitian dynamical generator $L_t$ to exhibit a mobility gap at zero.
 Since in-gap localized states do not generally influence topology of an operator, we identify the classifying space of $L_t$ by assuming a spectral gap instead of a mobility gap for simplicity.
-We perform the polar decomposition of $L_t$: $L_t = UP$, where $U$ is unitary, and $P$ is positive definite owing to $\det L_t \neq 0$.
-This decomposition is unique since $P$ is determined as $P = (L_t^{\dag} L_t)^{1/2}$.
+We perform the polar decomposition of $L_t$: